PoC Guide: Protecting Gateway Virtual Servers with WAF, Bot, and Advanced Authentication Policies

 - An existing Gateway or authentication virtual server, with an existing advanced authentication configuration (advanced authentication or nFactor flow)

-- The following features must be enabled: Citrix Web App Firewall, Citrix Bot Management, and Reputation
+- Enable the following features: Citrix Web App Firewall, Citrix Bot Management, and Reputation

 From Security > Citrix Bot Management > Signatures, select the Default Bot Signatures and click the Clone button.
 Apply a descriptive name, then click create.